- Bras d'Or Lake

 Need to know: Motorcycling the Cabot Trail

 The Cabot Trail is known as a true riders paradise.
-If you’ve already decided you’re riding the trail, here are a few tricks & tips you’ll need so your trip is as smooth as the pavement on the Cabot Trail!
+If you’ve already decided you’re riding the trail, here are a few tips and tricks you’ll need so your trip is as smooth as the pavement on the Cabot Trail!

 When to come?